Abhibob/brain/README.md

 In parallel, the **research workbench** trains a per-student NumPy neural surrogate, runs the TRIBE v2 brain-activation predictor, and exposes the entire mechanism — saliency, gradients, weight heatmaps, loss curves, ROI activations, connectivity edges — to researchers.

----

-## License & status

-Built for hackathon / research demonstration.
-Demo paths run with deterministic LLM + simulated TRIBE so the full experience is reproducible without external API keys; switch `EDUTRACK_LLM_PROVIDER=openrouter` and provide a TRIBE endpoint to enable the live versions.